 Research and knowledge exchange

 I have supervised across a wide range of topics related to the Cold War and my other teaching interests in the history of the US in the first half of the twentieth century.
 I am also happy to supervise research projects into twentieth century cultural history, particularly in Anglo-American contexts.
-If you have a project in this area, or something in which you think I would be interested and able to help, please contact me.
+If you have a project in this area, or something with which you think I would be able to help, please contact me.

 Teaching and subject expertise

 I am a Fellow of the Royal Historical Society, a Senior Fellow of the Higher Education Academy, and an editorial board member of Studies in Comics and the Journal of Graphic Novels and Comics.
 I am the co-convenor of the Oxford Research Centre in the Humanities (TORCH) research network, Comics and Graphic Novels: The Politics of Form.